The photos in this post were taken pre-pandemic and may not reflect Disney World's current health and safety measures.

 The whole point of Epcot's World Showcase is the theming of the various country pavilions, from the Bavarian-inspired Germany Pavilion to the pyramid at the Mexican Pavilion.
 However, I think the Morocco Pavilion is on its own level: the craftsmanship of the buildings is awe-inspiring, and because it seems to draw fewer people than the other countries, it feels more immersive.

 Runner up: Les Halles Boulangerie-Patisserie in the World Showcase's France Pavilion serves a delicious selection of sandwiches, pastries, and desserts.
-The cafeteria-style setup and gift shop detract from the ambiance, so we like to eat outside at one of the bistro tables that line the picturesque street.
-My favorite picks are the croissant and the half baguette (at $2.25, the best culinary bargain at Disney World).
+The cafeteria-style setup and gift shop somewhat detract from the ambiance, so we like to eat outside at one of the bistro tables that line the picturesque street.
+My favorite picks are the croissant, chocolate caramel tarte, and the half baguette (at $2.75, it's best culinary bargain at Disney World).

 Disney's Hollywood Studios: Docking Bay 7 Food and Cargo, Galaxy's Edge

 From patrolling Storm Troopers to spherical Coke bottles with alien lettering, the Star Wars-themed Galaxy's Edge at Hollywood Studios is Disney World's most meticulously themed land.
-Docking Bay 7 Food and Cargo, a counter-service eatery, is no exception—it feels like you've stepped into a spaceship hangar from a Star Wars movie.
+Docking Bay 7 Food and Cargo, a counter-service eatery, is no exception—it feels like you've stepped into a spaceship hangar from a Star Wars movie, and there's a similarly thematic patio.

 The entrees have otherworldly names and looks to match, like the Smoked Kaadu Pork Ribs served with a blue-tinged corn muffin.
 Other menu items include a beef stir fry, tuna poke, and fried chicken.
 I opted for the Felucian Kefta and Hummus Garden Spread, which included some well-seasoned planted based meatballs with a hearty texture (there was definitely some quinoa involved) and a pita.

 Runner up: Ronto Roasters, another restaurant in Galaxy's Edge, has a similarly immersive feel, including a pitmaster droid turning a chunk of meat on a spit.
-However, there isn't as much seating as Docking Bay 7 and the lunch/dinner menu is more limited.
+However, there isn't as much seating as Docking Bay 7, the menu is more limited, and they're not open for dinner.
 It's still worth a peek inside even if you decide to dine elsewhere.

 Animal Kingdom: Satu'li Canteen, Pandora

-The menu consists of build-your-own bowls: pick a base, a protein (beef, chicken, shrimp, or tofu), and a sauce.
+Most of the menu consists of build-your-own bowls: pick a base, a protein (beef, chicken, shrimp, or tofu), and a sauce.
 This format makes Satu'li Canteen an especially good option for those with special dietary needs or allergies.
-I enjoyed my vegetable-packed tofu bowl (I opted for the "hearty salad" base), and the boba pearl garnish is a fun touch.
+I've enjoyed the tofu bowl with the hearty salad base as well as the Ocean Moon Bowl, which is made with otherworldly blue noodles, tuna, and vegetables.

-Runner up: I think that the Africa land at Animal Kingdom doesn't get enough credit for its theming—evoking an east African port town, the attention to detail is incredible, from the faded posters on the buildings to the line of laundry drying on a rooftop.
-The best place to slow down and appreciate the setting is at Harambe Market, an open-air plaza with vendors selling salads, rice bowls, and beverages.
+Runner up: I think that the Africa portion of Animal Kingdom doesn't get enough credit for its theming—it evokes an east African port town and the attention to detail is incredible, from the faded posters on the buildings to the line of laundry drying on a rooftop.
+The best place to slow down and appreciate the setting is at Harambe Market, an open-air plaza with a lunch menu of salads, rice bowls, pita sandwiches, and beverages.

 Magic Kingdom

-While the Magic Kingdom is one of my favorite parks to visit, it's my least favorite place to eat—the lineup of budget-friendly cuisine skews classically American, with pretty uninspiring plant-based options (think veggie burgers and cheese pizza).
+Although the Magic Kingdom is my favorite park to visit, it's my least favorite place to eat—the lineup of budget-friendly cuisine skews classically American, with pretty uninspiring plant-based options (think veggie burgers and cheese pizza).
 However, if you do need a meal in the Magic Kingdom, here are my favorite themed picks.

 Mike and I have a soft spot for Cosmic Ray's Starlight Cafe in Tomorrowland.
-While the menu isn't anything special—a standard lineup of burgers, hot dogs, and chicken strips—it has a retro-space vibe that we enjoy, including an Animatronic alien that plays the piano and cracks jokes.
-They have some vegetarian and vegan options, like a Greek salad and plant-based burger.
+While the menu isn't anything special—a standard lineup of burgers, chicken sandwiches, and chicken strips—it has a retro-space vibe that we enjoy, including an Animatronic alien that plays the piano and cracks jokes.
+They have some vegetarian and vegan options, like a Greek salad and plant-based patty melt.

 Pinocchio Village Haus in Fantasyland serves flatbreads, salads, and chicken strips in a vaguely tavern-style space inspired by the classic film.
-For me, it's worth visiting for the seating area off to the side, which overlooks the boarding area for my favorite (albeit deeply problematic) ride, It's A Small World.
+For me, it's worth visiting for the seating area off to the side, which overlooks the boarding area for my favorite ride, it's a small world.

 If you enjoyed this post, pin it!